Air Transport Advisory Board

 He joined the AAIB as an investigator in 1972 and was engaged in accident investigations throughout Europe, Africa, North, Central and South America.
 He also, as the Investigator-in-Charge, has been responsible for both the conduct of investigations into a number of large public transport accidents and the published reports.
 These include the BAC 1-11 windscreen loss, the August 1993 Airbus A320 ‘floating’ spoiler event and the February 1995 Boeing 737 double engine oil loss incident.
 All of these investigations focussed on and developed knowledge in the area of maintenance activity related Human Factors.
 The substance of these investigations have formed the core of presentation on Human Factors in engineering to ISASI, in North America and New Zealand and to a number of RAeS audiences.

-David is the President of the European Society of Air Safety Investigators (ESASI), a division of ISASI, a former Trustee of CHIRP and Chairman of the CHIRP Maintenance Error Management Systems Review Board.
+David is the President of the European Society of Air Safety Investigators (ESASI), a division of ISASI, a former CHIRP Trustee and Chairman of the CHIRP Maintenance Error Management Systems Review Board.
 He was recently appointed a visiting Professor of Cranfield University assigned to the School of Engineering.

 He holds a current multi-engine Private Pilot’s Licence with an unrestricted Instrument rating.